Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Results

 The spectral metrics (Graph Energy and Laplacian Graph Energy) demonstrate strong positive correlations with task completion time ($r > 0.94$), with confidence intervals bounded well above zero.
 Similarly, Cyclomatic Complexity exhibits strong predictive validity at both total ($r = 0.8919$) and averaged ($r = 0.9125$) calculations.
 These results indicate that the complexity of individual components, as captured by spectral and structural metrics, is strongly indicative of the effort required to work with and integrate those components.

-In contrast, density-based metrics show weak negative correlations that fail to achieve statistical significance, with confidence intervals spanning zero.
-This finding suggests that connection density alone, without consideration of topological distribution, does not capture the aspects of complexity that affect human performance on integration tasks.
+In contrast, density-based metrics show weak negative correlations that fail to achieve statistical significance, with confidence intervals spanning zero (Table~\ref{tab:molecule_metrics}, gray rows).
+This result is not marginal: the strongest density correlation ($r = -0.47$ for Integration Absolute Density) remains statistically indistinguishable from zero at the 95\% level.
+Connection density alone, without consideration of topological distribution, does not capture the aspects of complexity that affect human performance on integration tasks.
+This finding carries practical weight: density metrics are among the simplest and most commonly reported network statistics, yet they provide no predictive value for effort estimation in this context.
+Two graphs with identical density can exhibit markedly different eigenvalue spectra---and, as the data show, markedly different integration times.
+Practitioners should therefore treat density as a descriptive network statistic rather than a predictor of development effort that can be used to drive decisions that otherwise influence systems development.